3 Ways to Compare International Student Loans

 Student loans are available at eligible schools across the U.S., in Canada and at schools across the globe for U.S. citizen or permanent resident students.

-Failure to maintain your proper enrolment status in school may invalidate your loan, resulting in the lender requiring the immediate repayment of your student loan.
+Failure to maintain your proper enrolment status in school may result in a loan default, resulting in the lender requiring the immediate repayment of your student loan.
 This may have an impact on your US cosigner, and their credit score, if you have one.

 The first step is to see whether you are eligible for an international student loan based on your circumstances.
 Just use the loan comparison tool on this page by answering a few simple questions about yourself and the school that you are attending.